JakobJK/locPlacement/README.md

 # locPlacement

-locPlacement is a utility script for Maya, that will automatically position selected locators at the nearest geometry, from the viewpoint of the currently active camera.
-Helpful for especially during tracking/matchmoving
+LocPlacement is a utility script for Autodesk Maya that will position selected locators at the nearest geometry, from the viewpoint of the currently active camera

 ---
 ![locPlacement](https://i.imgur.com/ZWy5Zgb.gif)